hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 ## Regular hiking boots vs. shell hiking boots

-If you live in Europe then you could also have a look on shell boots like the [Lundhags Jaure Light](http://www.lundhags.com/Products/Boots/Shell-Boots/3-layer-Boots/Jaure-Light-Mid/(color)/923) but they are mainly sold in Europe.
+If you live in Europe then you could also have a look on shell boots like the Lundhags Jaure Light II but they are mainly sold in Europe.

 Shell boots are a bit different from regular hiking boots and require you to wear 2 pair of socks.